ngoziharrison/ngozi-presentations/Peer 2 Peer Presentation.iapresenter/text.md

 /assets/Sankofa_bird_symbol.svg.png
 size: contain

-Sankofa (pronounced SAHN-koh-fah) is a word in the Twi language of Ghana meaning “to retrieve" (literally "go back and get"; san - to return; ko - to go; fa - to fetch, to seek and take) and also refers to the Bono Adinkra symbol represented either with a stylized heart shape or by a bird with its head turned backwards while its feet face forward carrying a precious egg in its mouth.
-Sankofa is often associated with the proverb, “Se wo were fi na wosankofa a yenkyi," which translates as: "It is not wrong to go back for that which you have forgotten."[1][2]

 Not just a recovery but looking to pasts, alternatives, and contigent futures that are both transformative and repairative “In closing, I want to be clear: Black Computational Thought is not just a historic